Types of Braces

 Traditional Metal Braces

-Traditional braces are still by far the most popular orthodontic treatment option for children and teenagers.
-Modern improvements have made them more affordable, comfortable and effective than ever before.
-Despite innovations in other orthodontic treatment methods, metal braces are still a great way achieve your ideal smile.
+Traditional metal braces remain the most popular orthodontic treatment option for children and teenagers.
+Modern improvements have made them safe, comfortable, more affordable and even more effective than ever before.
+Despite innovations in other orthodontic treatment methods, metal braces are still a great way achieve your ideal smile!

 Ceramic “Clear” Braces

 The Cost of Braces and Insurance

 Traditional metal braces from a board-certified orthodontist like Dr. Park at OoLi Orthodontics start around $4,000.
 Braces variants, including Invisalign, fall into this same average range of $4,000 – 5,500.